Understanding peacefulness through the world news: Methodology

-At every step, we obtain up to 6-months ahead predicted values for GPI.
-Specifically, by the end of each rolling training described above, we have $k$-months ahead GPI predictions, where $k=1,2,\dots,6$ months.
-By the end of all the trainings, we have 72 1-month ahead GPI predictions\footnote{according to the initial test set's length}, 71 2-months ahead GPI predictions, and so on.
-Then, we evaluate the accuracy of the predictions for each $k$-months ahead time horizon with respect to the corresponding test set, that contains the real GPI values.
+At each step, we obtain up to 1-month-ahead to 6-months-ahead predicted GPI values.
+Specifically, by the end of each rolling training described above, we have $k$-months-ahead GPI predictions, where $k=1,2,\dots,6$ months.
+By the end of the training process, we have 72 1-month-ahead GPI predictions\footnote{according to the initial test set's length}, 71 2-months-ahead GPI predictions, and so on.
+We evaluate the accuracy of the predictions for each $k$-months ahead time horizon with respect to the corresponding test set that contains the real GPI values.
+Long-term predictions, such as 6-months-ahead peacefulness estimations, are an important tool for policymakers since it is a ``policy-relevant lead time'' consistent with other forecasting work; that is, a period sufficiently long that there could be a policy response \cite{schrodt2011forecasting}

-For each of the models mentioned in Section \ref{prediction_models}, the best hyperparameters are estimated in each training phase through 10-fold Cross-validation. \nameref{appendix} includes all the details for the hyperparameters we tune for each model.
+For each of the models mentioned in Section \ref{section:prediction_models}, we estimate the best hyperparameters in each training phase through 10-fold cross-validation.
+Appendix \nameref{appendix4} includes all the details for the hyperparameters we tune for each model, with the exception of Linear regression, which is a closed-math function with no hyperparameters.